IntelPython/sdc/README.rst

 .. note:
     Sphinx will automatically clean the ``_api_ref`` directory on the next invocation of the documenation build.

-Intel SDC docstring decoration rules
+Intel® SDC docstring decoration rules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Since SDC API Reference is auto-generated from respective Pandas* and Intel SDC docstrings there are certain rules that must be
+Since SDC API Reference is auto-generated from respective Pandas* and Intel® SDC docstrings there are certain rules that must be
 followed to accurately generate the API description.

 1. Every SDC API must have the docstring.